Ignatian Social Justice

 Ignatian Social Justice (ISJ) is a ministry of the Church of St. Ignatius Loyola made up of parishioners committed to:

 - raising awareness of current Catholic social teaching and

 - advocating for social justice on timely and underappreciated issues.

-The volunteer group embraces the responsibility to inform, engage, and mobilize parishioners to promote social justice in our local community as well as global community.
+The volunteer group embraces the responsibility to inform, engage, and mobilize parishioners to promote social justice in our local and global communities.

 Outreach and Service Opportunities: Migrant Center at St. Francis of Assisi, New York Common Pantry, City Relief, Catholic Charities, Little Sisters of the Assumption, Cristo Rey, Team TLC NYC, Bread for the World, National Y Service Project-Building Tiny Homes on the Cheyenne River Reservation in South Dakota, Southern Border Immersion Trips, Interfaith Prayer Services for Migrants and more.